-Table 3.3.5: Launch Solicitation Processes Community of Practice
+Table 3.3.8: Launch Enterprise Solicitation Processes Workgroup

-Initiative Launch Solicitation Processes Community of Practice Overview and Components Create a community of practice (CoP) that offers resources, knowledge sharing, and technical assistance in solicitation & PO processes and relevant enabling systems to help procurement professional and agencies choose the most advantageous solicitation method.
-Key elements of launching and sustaining a community of practice include identifying a leadership sponsor, defining the vision and scope, collating relevant materials into a centrally-managed location, and providing valuable content in the form of e-mail communications, guest speakers, and discussions. ciencies resulting from shared practices and collaboration on challenging countered by community members Outcomes and Benefits Increased customer satisfaction by ensuring that an appropriate solicitation method is used, leading to more efficient procurements with less rework Enhanced accountability/transparency by providing central resources and the opportunity for standardization across the state, while respecting the procurement delegation and needs of individual agencies People The success of a community of practice is dependent upon the value that it provides to its members.
-Communication and content must evolve to reflect the needs of members and the organization, but as evidenced by its prioritization by procurement stakeholders, a community of practice of this nature has their initial support.
-Implementation Considerations Process The process for establishing a community of practice is generally agreed upon and will not require any changes to current operating procedures.
-Technology Existing technology can support the implementation of a community of practice, and will support its launch in the form of a website and other procurement-specific applications.
-Policy Current policy does not present an obstacle to the creation of a solicitation processes community of practice.
-Summary Rationale A community of practice for solicitation processes will allow agency procurement professionals to assist each other with complicated solicitation scenarios, while providing DES business owners with the ability to provide up-to-date content on changes in the solicitation landscape.
+Initiative Launch Enterprise Solicitation Processes Workgroup Overview and Components Create a workgroup that offers resources, knowledge sharing, as well as technical assistance in solicitation & purchase order processes and relevant enabling systems to help procurement professionals and agencies choose the most advantageous solicitation method.
+Key elements of launching and sustaining a workgroup include identifying a leadership sponsor, defining the vision and scope, collating relevant materials into a centrally-managed location, and providing valuable content in the form of e-mail communications, guest speakers, and discussions.

+Process efficiencies resulting from shared practices and collaboration on challenging scenarios encountered by community members.
+Outcomes and Benefits Increased customer satisfaction by ensuring that an appropriate solicitation method is used, leading to more efficient procurements with less rework.
+Enhanced accountability and transparency by providing central resources and the opportunity for standardization across the state, while respecting the procurement delegation and needs of individual agencies.
+Implementation Considerations People The success of a workgroup is dependent upon the value that it provides to its members.
+Communication and content must evolve to reflect the needs of members and the organization, but as evidenced by its prioritization by procurement stakeholders, a workgroup of this nature has their initial support.
+Process The process for establishing a workgroup is generally agreed upon and will not require any changes to current operating procedures.
+Technology Existing technology can support the implementation of a workgroup, and will support its launch in the form of a website and other procurement-specific applications.
+Policy Current policy does not present an obstacle to the creation of a solicitation processes workgroup.
+Summary Rationale A workgroup for solicitation processes will allow agency procurement professionals to assist each other with complicated solicitation scenarios, while providing DES business owners with the ability to provide up-to-date content on changes in the solicitation landscape.